DJ-Dingo/pibooth-pir-sensor/README.rst

    :alt: PIR sensor

 PIR sensor for Pibooth.
 It plays a random sound & turn on a light when there are motion.
-It runs automatic after a 2 minute countdown period without any motion has expired.
+It runs automatic if someone activate the PIR-sensor, after a 2 minute countdown period has expired without any motion.
+That way it can turn on a light, and say "Hello, wanna take a photo" too a person if they walk by the Pibooth Selfiecam.

 This is not a plugin yet, run it in the background.